opea-project/GenAILabs/comps/sqft/README.md

 ## 🚀 3.
 Consume the SQFT Service

-We use [Arc-E](https://huggingface.co/datasets/allenai/ai2_arc/viewer/ARC-Easy) dataset as a simple example to demonstrate how to use SQFT on OPEA Microservice.
+We use the [Arc-E](https://huggingface.co/datasets/allenai/ai2_arc/viewer/ARC-Easy) dataset as a simple example to demonstrate how to use SQFT on OPEA Microservice.

 ### 3.1 Prepare and upload a training file